 Each paper published in International Journal of Educational Research Review (IJERE) is assigned a DOI® number (https://doi.org/10.24331/ijere) and ORCID code.

 IJERE Journal is published with the support of Sakarya University Faculty of Education/TURKEY.

 IJERE Journal is under process of indexing in ERIC (Watching)/,SCOPUS (Watching), TÜBİTAK(TR Dizin Ulakbim) database in 2022.

 IJERE journal use Anonymous Peer Review process.

 Anonymous Peer Review – Content is reviewed by external reviewers and the author’s identity is unknown to the reviewer.
 A double-blind peer-review process is where both the reviewer and the author remain anonymous throughout the process.
-Anonymous peer-review process employing at least two reviewers with scholarly affiliation is preferred.
+Anonymous peer-review process employing at least four reviewers with scholarly affiliation is preferred.

 Editorial Journal Contact e mail:

 serve a bridge between theory and practice by contributing directly to school and classroom practices,